sorryimbrainlessdeveloper/patterns/structural/Flyweight/README.md

 Boot** application.
 By applying the Flyweight pattern, we reduce the number of database calls by caching already loaded objects, which significantly decreases the load on the database and speeds up application response time.

-To illustrate this, we use the `Category` entity, whose data is cached after the first access.
+To illustrate this, we use the `CategoryData` entity, whose data is cached after the first access.
 If a category has already been loaded, the system retrieves it from the cache instead of making a repeated database call.
 For testing, we use a PostgreSQL database, running through **Testcontainers**.